-ES.ESS1.1 Develop a model based on evidence to illustrate the life span of the sun and the role of nuclear fusion in the sun's core to convert matter to energy that eventually reaches Earth in the form of radiation.
+ES.ESS1.1 Develop a model based on evidence to illustrate the life span of the Sun and the role of nuclear fusion in the Sun's core to convert matter to energy that eventually reaches Earth in the form of radiation.

-Clarification Statement: Emphasis is on the energy transfer mechanisms that allow energy from nuclear fusion in the sun's core to reach Earth.
-Examples of evidence for the model include observations of the masses and lifetimes of other stars, as well as the ways that the sun's radiation varies due to sudden solar flares ("space weather"), the 11-year sunspot cycle, and non-cyclic variations over centuries.
+Clarification Statement: Emphasis is on the energy transfer mechanisms that allow energy from nuclear fusion in the Sun's core to reach Earth.
+Examples of evidence for the model include observations of the masses and lifetimes of other stars, as well as the ways that the Sun's radiation varies due to sudden solar flares ("space weather"), the 11-year sunspot cycle, and non-cyclic variations over centuries.

-Assessment Boundary: Assessment does not include details of the atomic and sub-atomic processes involved with the sun's nuclear fusion.
+Assessment Boundary: Assessment does not include details of the atomic and sub-atomic processes involved with the Sun's nuclear fusion.

 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Develop and Use Models: Develop and/or use a model (including mathematical and computational) to generate data to support explanations, predict phenomena, analyze systems, and/or solve problems.
+The star called the Sun is changing and will burn out over a lifespan of approximately 10 billion years.
+Nuclear Fusion processes in the center of the Sun release the energy that ultimately reaches Earth as radiation.
 Energy and Matter: Changes of energy and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.